 Overhead shrugs are an exceptional traps builder and a great way to increase your capacity to hold loads at arms length.

-Hold the bar overhead (intermediate grip) as if you'd just completed a shoulder press.
+Start position: Hold the bar overhead (intermediate grip) as if you'd just completed a shoulder press.
 Stretch your traps by bringing your shoulders down.
 Keep the arms locked and the bar overhead.
 The trunk must be kept tight.

-While keeping a tight posture, bring the shoulders up by contracting the traps, the shoulders must go up in a straight line.
+The Shrug: While keeping a tight posture, bring the shoulders up by contracting the traps, the shoulders must go up in a straight line.
 Hold the highest position for two seconds.